Wibixy/Wibixy/README.md

 Hi, I’m @Wibixy :)

-I'm currently learning JavaScript (and some Python)
+I'm currently learning JavaScript (and some Python) + 3D and 2D modeling

 You can contact me through discord!
 My DMs are open!